67-6f-64/Counter-Strike-Global-Offensive/README.md

 * entityLoop: Health, Team, Flags, vecPos(x,y,z), entityID;

 b) Triggerbot (my own code):  based in team and crosshairId
-* Tested with net_fakelag 40 (90 in net_graph) and seens work fast yet
+* works fast with high ping like 90 in net_graph, to test use net_fakelag 40 in command
-* Added punch.x test to shoot again.
-And aimbot check to not shoot together.
-* Tweaked punch check
+* Tweaked punch again to : -0.09f
-* Added ammo count
+* Added ammo count (clip1)

 c) Aimbot (my own code): based in target distance
-* Fixed high ping problem, not perfect yet (ping 90 seens fast now)
+* works fast with high ping like 90 in net_graph, to test use net_fakelag 40 in command
-* Tweaked punch check and added check to no conflict with triggerbot together
+* Tweaked punch again to : -0.09f
-* Added ammo count
+* Added ammo count (clip1)
+* *removed useless angle check

 d) Noflash: based in color
 * need fix when turn off